eswan18/ethanswan.com/content/posts/2025/2025-12-24-agentic-coding-in-2025/index.md

 They love agentic tools and are constantly finding new ways to use them, but sometimes without consideration of how well-suited they are to the task.
 Some devs are only vibecoders for a short time, right after esperiencing the high of some early successes, and then mellow out as they see the limitations.
 Others are just very trusting, or (occasionally) so junior/unskilled that they aren't capable of understanding the ways that models go wrong.
 - **Sweet spot**: High adoption, medium/high skepticism.
 They've found a lot of uses for agentic tools and employ them for many tasks, but avoid them in certain specific cases.
 They think that some things (e.g. reimplementing a common pattern) with AI barely even requires a human's lookover, but bespoke solutions in complex systems still need painstaking PR reviews.
-This is the bucket I'd place mself in.
+This is the bucket I place myself in.
-- **Reluctant**: Low/medium adoption, high skepticism.
+- **Dubious**: Low/medium adoption, high skepticism.
 They've seen high-profile (and sometimes even publicized) mistakes from AI agents and think they're too risky to trust without great oversight for almost anything, and with that much extra effort the agents just aren't worthwhile.
 Still, many of these people are being pushed by their employer to use the tools, so they do... a little bit.
 - **Artisans**: Low adoption, low/medium skepticism: They're not as troubled by AI errors as by the prospect of letting go of the craft of software development[^sympathy].
 They don't like that it's much more challenging to understand codebases if you never actually write any of the code in them.
 Sometimes they've used AI to add a few features, and along the way they found they encountered the refactoring and vision problems discussed above, and they hate the prospect of letting all their code become spaghetti.

 I understand where all these people are coming from, but market pressures are going to rapidly force everyone toward the sweet spot or full-on vibecoding[^vibecoding].